 There is currently no consensus on the stages of disease progression in MSA, nor is it clearly defined.
 Average survival is close to a decade [8], although this is a guide only.
 Treatment varies for each stage of the disease and physiotherapists are urged to use their clinical reasoning skills based on the knowledge of the neuropathology of the disease.
 Patient centred goals should be realistic and appropriate, and multi-disciplinary intervention is key to the provision of a quality service.
-Medical management is based on symptom alleviation, most notably bradykinesia and orthostatic hypotension [9].
+Medical management is based on symptom management [9].
 The table below summarises key interventions.

-Symptom Intervention Parkinsonism L-Dopa (40-60% of MSA patients will initially respond) Ataxia Physiotherapy and Occupational therapy Orthostatic hypotension Non-pharmacological, TEDS, abdominal binder, fluids, small meals, poitioning and exercise advice.
-Pharmacological - fludrocortisone, midodrine Neurogenic urinary tract Non pharmacological strategies, medications and dysfunction catheterisation.
+Symptom Intervention Parkinsonism L-Dopa (40-60% of MSA patients will initially respond) Motor Symptoms Physiotherapy and Occupational therapy Orthostatic hypotension Non-pharmacological, TEDS, abdominal binder, fluids, small meals, positioning and exercise advice.
+Pharmacological - fludrocortisone, midodrine, droxidopa Neurogenic urinary tract Non pharmacological strategies, medications and dysfunction catheterisation.
 Urology or continence team involvement.
 Constipation Exercise, diet, fluids and medications.
 Continence team involvement.
-Erectile dysfunction Specialist referral to andrology or sexual dysfunction clinic Breathing problems Physiotherapy, respiratory team, sleep studies, CPAP, tracheostomy Dystonia/pain Physiotherapy, positioning, support, massage, medications, Botox Camptocormia Physiotherapy and Occupational therapy support REM Sleep disorder Sleep studies, clonazepam, melatonin Depression Non-pharmacological, psychology and psychiatry support, pharmacological interventions
+Erectile dysfunction Specialist referral to andrology or sexual dysfunction clinic Breathing problems Physiotherapy, respiratory team, sleep studies, CPAP, tracheostomy Dystonia/pain Physiotherapy, positioning, support, massage, medications, Botox Camptocormia Physiotherapy and Occupational therapy support REM Sleep disorder Sleep studies, clonazepam, melatonin Depression Non-pharmacological, psychology and psychiatry support, pharmacological interventions Speech and swallow difficulties Speech and Language Therapy

-Table 2: Key symptoms and medical management Adapted from: Flabeau et al [9]
+Table 2: Key symptoms and medical management Adapted from: Flabeau et al [9] and My Treatment Approach to Multiple System Atrophy - Mayo Clinic Proceedings [25] Coon and Ahlskog, 2020.